Isle of Wight Guru

 • The section between Yarmouth and Shalfleet jumps inland.
 Again, I think this is to avoid the main road between Yarmouth and Newport.
 The section around Newtown is marshy so you couldn't cycle through there anyway.

 • Sandown and Shanklin are missed off the cycle route altogether.
-They are both popular places which get a large number of visitors and the roads get a little slow in summer.
+They are both popular places that get a large number of visitors and the roads get a little slow in summer.
 The official route follows much quieter roads.

 2. Chalk Ridge Extreme

-Another popular Isle of Wight route for hardcore cyclists is the Chalk Ridge Extreme which is about 53 miles/85 km.
+Another popular Isle of Wight route for hardcore cyclists is the Chalk Ridge Extreme, which is about 53 miles/85 km.
 It's a hilly route - by Isle of Wight standards - and is considered a more difficult cycle than the Round The Island route.

 Chalk Ridge Extreme Map

-I'd say those are the two most famous, challenging cycle routes on the Isle of Wight, but other routes for keen cyclists are offered by Wightlink, Visit Isle of Wight and The National Trust.
+I'd say those are the three most famous, challenging cycle routes on the Isle of Wight, but other routes for keen cyclists are offered by Wightlink, Visit Isle of Wight and The National Trust.

-Whilst planning your routes it's worth knowing that the West Wight (Yarmouth, Freshwater, Brighstone) is much quieter and less developed than the East Wight (Sandown, Shanklin, Ryde).
+Whilst planning your routes, it's worth knowing that the West Wight (Yarmouth, Freshwater, Brighstone) is much quieter and less developed than the East Wight (Sandown, Shanklin, Ryde).
 I reckon that animals outnumber people in the West Wight.
 The South Wight (Ventnor, Niton) is very steep in places and there's also a hilly band across the middle of the Island.

 If your bicycles have pictures of Elsa and Anna on the saddle then you will probably want to stick to one of the more family-friendly routes.
-Equally, you might prefer these routes if you are like me and quite enjoy a short bike ride followed by a large lunch in a cafe.
+Equally, you might prefer these routes if you are like me and quite enjoy a short bike ride followed by a large lunch in a café.

 Red Squirrel Trail cycle map